swiyu-admin-ch/.github/profile/README.md

 Public Beta is a critical milestone on the path to the final e-ID and its trust infrastructure, laying the groundwork for the productive environments that will follow.
 We welcome contributions from the community in a variety of forms.
 You'll find the code of the apps, services, and libraries in the different [repositories](https://github.com/orgs/swiyu-admin-ch/repositories).
 Please refer to CONTRIBUTING.md in the respective repository for further information.

-All the technical documentations are published on the [swiyu docs website](https://swiyu-admin-ch.github.io/).
+All the technical documentations are published on the [swiyu technical documentation website](https://swiyu-admin-ch.github.io/).
 There you also find our [cookbooks](https://swiyu-admin-ch.github.io/cookbooks/) - the step-by-step instructions on how to onboard to the base- and trust-registry, how to set up a verifiable credential, and other use cases.

 We make the [presentations from the participation meetings](https://github.com/swiyu-admin-ch/community/tree/main/meetings/) available to the interested community and provide a space for [discussions on topics such as technology and governance](https://github.com/orgs/swiyu-admin-ch/discussions).